CNPS SCV Blazing Star Logo

 Cal Flora is devoted to natives and habitat gardening with an exceptional diversity of offerings.
 Knowledgeable and experienced with attention to local Bay Area needs and conditions.

-California Native Landscapes 254 Shoreline Highway
+CNL Native Plant Nursery 254 Shoreline Highway

 Mill Valley, CA 94941